+ppconvert is a utility to convert PPs between different commonly used formats.
+It is a stand-alone C++ executable that is not built by default but that is accessible via adding -DBUILD\PPCONVERT=1 to CMake and then typing make ppconvert.
 Currently it converts CASINO, FHI, UPF (generated by OPIUM), BFD, and GAMESS formats to several other formats including XML (QMCPACK) and UPF (QE).
 See all the formats via ppconvert -h.
 For output formats requiring Kleinman-Bylander projectors, the atom will be solved with DFT if the projectors are not provided in the input formats.

-This requires providing reference states and often needs extra tuning for heavy elements.
+This requires providing reference states and sometimes needs extra tuning for heavy elements.
 To avoid ghost states, the local channel can be changed via the --local\channel option.
 Ghost state considerations are similar to those of DFT calculations but could be worse if ghost states were not considered during the original PP construction.
 To make the self-consistent calculation converge, the density mixing parameter may need to be reduced via the --density\mix option.
 Note that the reference state should include only the valence electrons.
 One reference state should be included for each channel in the PP.

-For example, for a sodium atom with a neon core, the reference state would be "1s(1)." $-s\ref$ needs to include a 1s state, $--p\ref$ needs to include a 2p state, $--d\ref$ needs to include a 3d state, etc. If not specified, a corresponding state with zero occupation is added.
+For example, for a sodium atom with a neon core, the reference state would be "1s(1)." --s\ref needs to include a 1s state, --p\ref needs to include a 2p state, --d\ref needs to include a 3d state, etc. If not specified, a corresponding state with zero occupation is added.
 If the reference state is chosen as the neon core, setting empty reference states "" is technically correct.
 In practice, reasonable reference states should be picked with care.
 For PP with semi-core electrons in the valence, the reference state can be long.
 For example, Ti PP has 12 valence electrons.
-When using the neutral atom state, $--s\ref$ , $--p\ref$ , and $--d\ref$ are all set as "1s(2)2p(6)2s(2)3d(2)."
+When using the neutral atom state, --s\ref, --p\ref, and --d\ref are all set as "1s(2)2p(6)2s(2)3d(2)."
 When using an ionized state, the three reference states are all set as "1s(2)2p(6)2s(2)3d(0)."